Leonard Abbeduto, Ph.D., IDDRC Director

 Faculty member, UC Davis MIND Institute, Robert E. Chason Endowed Chair in Translational Research,Professor, Department of Psychiatry and Behavioral Sciences, UC Davis School of Medicine

 She is an internationally recognized expert in mouse behavioral assays.
 Her book, What’s Wrong With My Mouse?
 Behavioral Phenotyping of Transgenic and Knockout Mice, is widely used by the biomedical research community.
 She served as Chief of the Laboratory of Behavioral Neuroscience in the NIMH Intramural Research Program from 1983 to 2012.
-Her laboratory originally developed assays to maximize face validity to the diagnostic symptoms of ASD, including the widely used 3-chambered social approach test, the light↔dark anxiety-related test, and the delineation of call categories of ultrasonic vocalizations emitted in response to social cues.
-Her laboratory has published comprehensive behavioral profiles of 16 mouse models of ASD and related disorders and investigated the therapeutic efficacy of 7 classes of pharmacological agents targeting ASD-relevant behaviors in mice.
-Over the past 40 years, she has investigated mouse and rat models of ASD, FXS, RTT, AS, ADHD, schizophrenia, anxiety, aggression, depression, and Alzheimer’s disease.
+Her laboratory originally developed assays to maximize face validity to the diagnostic symptoms of autism, including the widely used 3-chambered social approach test, the light↔dark anxiety-related test, and the delineation of call categories of ultrasonic vocalizations emitted in response to social cues.
+Her laboratory has published comprehensive behavioral profiles of 16 mouse models of autism and related disorders and investigated the therapeutic efficacy of 7 classes of pharmacological agents targeting autism relevant behaviors in mice.
+Over the past 40 years, she has investigated mouse and rat models of autism, FXS, RTT, AS, ADHD, schizophrenia, anxiety, aggression, depression, and Alzheimer’s disease.
 Dr. Crawley’s laboratory has collaborated with investigators at many IDDRCs, national and international universities, and NIH Intramural Institutes.
 She has served as a consultant to the design of rodent behavioral core facilities at other IDDRCs.
 At UC Davis, Dr. Crawley serves as an advisor for the Center for Neuroscience and the Mouse Biology Program.
 Dr. Crawley designed the UC Davis mouse behavioral testing facility in 2011-2012 to meet the needs of faculty initiatives in IDD research.

 Biological and Molecular Analysis Core, Genomics Director